SarahKay99/HME-1/README.md

 - 🌊 Photos of whiteboards from school / university lying around your phone

 **Beware of IP violations.** VME data can be found in textbooks and on worksheets, but using this data requires IP permissions. *Do not extract VME data from textbooks or worksheets unless you have IP permissions.*

+Right now, the dataset's [UAV platform](https://dataunion.app/), DataUnion, is in development.
+So **there are no tangible ways to contribute data yet, but you can PREPARE to contribute.** To get in early, focus on gathering any visual mathematical data you have access to and photographing it.

 ----